Increase organic farming

 The Scottish Government should set a target of at least 10% of land to be farmed organically by 2030.

-The EU has set a target of 25% of land to be farmed organically by 2030.
-The Bute House agreement already calls for the organic farmed area in Scotland to at least double by 2026.
-However, even if this is achieved it will only mean Scotland has 4% of land farmed organically.
+The EU has set a target of 25% of land to be farmed organically by 2030, with member states similar to Scotland such as Ireland aiming to reach 10% by 2030.
+The Bute House Agreement called for the organic farmed area in Scotland to at least double by 2026.
+However, even if this is achieved it will only mean Scotland has 43.6%% of land farmed organically.

 As well as investing in conversion and maintenance payments and specialist advice, the Scottish Government should boost the domestic organic market through an ambitious target for organic food in public procurement and invest more heavily in organic farming research and training.
 These measures should be part of a national Organic Action Plan.